bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         def actual_state(self):
             """
-            Return a actual_state that describes the actual state of this item on the node (mnemonic: _s_dict for _state_ dict).
+            Return a state-dict that describes the actual state of this item on the node.
 Returning `None` instead means that the item does not exist on the node.

             For the item to validate as correct, the values for all keys in self.expected_state() have to match this actual_state.